-The American Hospital Association, the National Association of Children's Hospitals, Inc., d/b/a Children's Hospital Association, the Association of American Medical Colleges, and America's Essential Hospitals (collectively, the Proposed Amici) respectfully move this Court, pursuant to Local Civil Rule 7(o), for leave to file the attached brief in support of Defendants (Exhibit A).
+The American Hospital Association, the National Association of Children's Hospitals, Inc. d/b/a Children's Hospital Association, the Association of American Medical Colleges, and America's Essential Hospitals (collectively, the Proposed Amici) respectfully move this Court, pursuant to Local Civil Rule 7(o), for leave to file the attached brief in support of Defendants (Exhibit A).
 Proposed Amici also submit a Proposed Order.

-Amici are four hospital associations whose members are hospitals that receive 340B discounts.
-Eli Lilly's, Bristol Myers Squibbs', and Novartis' unlawful rebate policies will grievously harm those hospitals and the patients they care for.
+Amici are four hospital associations whose members receive 340B discounts.
+The Kalderos-endorsed rebate policies will grievously harm those hospitals and the patients they care for.
 Amici therefore have a strong interest in preserving the Health Resources and Services Administration's lawful decision to reject that rebate policy, so that Amici's members can continue to provide high-quality, affordable medical care to their underserved patients and communities.

 "Courts have wide discretion in deciding whether to grant a third party leave to file an amicus brief."
-Matter of Search of Information Associated with [redacted]@mac.com that is Stored at Premises Controlled by Apple, Inc., 13 F. Supp.
+Search of Info.
+Assoc. with [redacted]@mac.com that is Stored at Premises Controlled by Apple, Inc., 13 F. Supp.
 3d 157, 167 (D.D.C.
 2014).
 "Generally, a court may grant leave to appear as an amicus if the information offered is timely and useful," Ellsworth Assocs. v.
 United States, 917 F. Supp.
 841, 846 (D.D.C.
 1996) (quotation marks omitted), or when Amici have "relevant expertise and a stated concern for the issues at stake in [the] case," District of Columbia v.
 Potomac Elec.
 Power Co., 826 F. Supp.
 2d 227, 237 (D.D.C.
-2011); see Ellsworth, 917 F. Supp. at 846 (a court should grant a motion to participate as amicus curiae when the movant has a "special interest in th[e] litigation as well as a familiarity and knowledge of the issues raised therein that could aid in the resolution of this case"); Northern Mariana Islands v.
-United States, No. 08-1572, 2009 WL 596986, at 1 (D.D.C.
+2011); see Ellsworth, 917 F. Supp. at 846 (a court should grant a motion to participate as amicus curiae when the movant has a "special interest in th[e] litigation as well as a familiarity and knowledge of the issues raised therein that could aid in the resolution of this case"); N. Mariana Islands v.
+United States, No. 08-1572, 2009 WL 596986, at \1 (D.D.C.
 Mar.
 6, 2009) (holding that "the filing of an amicus brief should be permitted if it will assist the judge 'by presenting ideas, arguments, theories, insights, facts or data that are not to be found in the parties' briefs").